Address by Deputy Prime Minister Kalina Konstantinova to the people with temporary protection

 No one has ever promised hotels, mayors or anyone else that they will be able to stay in hotels after May 31 under the terms of the humanitarian program.
 It was established by May 31 from the first day.
 If someone ever told you something else, they lied to you.
 The only way to stay in the hotel you are staying in is if the hotelier decides to cover your expenses or offers you individual accommodation offers.
 It is his decision and it is your choice whether to accept.

 The decision to accommodate you in hotels was unconventional, but it was certainly more than right for many reasons, but mostly because it was fast and safe and gave us the opportunity to take care of you, give you shelter and food, security and tranquility.
 But for Bulgaria the tourist season is of great economic, cultural and international importance.
 This industry provides a livelihood for many Bulgarians and their families, it represents a significant percentage of our GDP and it is our duty to ensure a successful summer tourist season for Bulgaria.
 That is why, when we agreed on this measure with the hoteliers, we promised that you would stay with them until May 31 at the latest.
 But that never meant staying on the streets.
-The state program for providing humanitarian aid to people with disabilities after May 31 continues in state, municipal and departmental resorts.
+The state program for providing humanitarian aid to people with temporary protection after May 31 continues in state, municipal and departmental resorts.

 How will this happen?